PeterOeClausen/Thesis/README.md

 ### Step 0: Open the ObjectCubeServer solution file in Visual Studio:
 Open the *ObjectCubeServer.sln* solution file in Visual Studio.
 This can be found in the *ObjectCubeServerNetCore2/ObjectCubeServer/* directory.

+If Visual Studio says that you need to download and install extensions to make it work, please do so.

 ### Step 1: Enter a connection-string:

 Add a connection-string to your SQL database in the file: *ObjectCubeServer/Models/Contexts/ObjectContext.cs* around line 124.
 Eg: